RomoL2/RegVar/README.md

 cd /Library/Frameworks/R.framework/Versions/4.0/Resources/library/RegVar/extdata/RBPamp
-conda create --name RBPamp --file requirements.txt -c conda-forge conda activate RBPamp #need to be in the same directory as above export CC=gcc #if you are getting an error here, it is likely because you don't have gcc installed; see above python setup.py build #there will be a lot of warnings in the window; don't worry unless build fails python setup.py install
+conda create --name RBPamp --file requirements.txt -c conda-forge conda activate RBPamp #need to be in the same directory as above export GCC=gcc #if you are getting an error here, it is likely because you don't have gcc installed; see above python setup.py build #there will be a lot of warnings in the window; don't worry unless build fails python setup.py install
 ```